versatiles-org/versatiles-rs/readme.md

 # format

-- integers are stored with little endian byte order
+- all integers are stored in big endian byte order
 - strings are stored with utf8 encoding

 The file is composed of several parts: